ckxng/avbooth-docs/soundboard-church.md

 ## Preset Summary

 The church preset is a variation on the [Simple Preset](soundboard-simple.md), except that the reveb send has been extended to include all 5 handheld microphones, and each microphone has a custom EQ profile depending on it's typical use during Sunday morning worship.
-Additionally, the reverb, ceiling mics, and foyer are unmuted by default.
+Additionally, the reverb, ceiling mics, and foyer are unmuted by default and configured slightly differently.

 ## Sunday Soundcheck Mixing